How Italy's high-speed trains helped kill Alitalia - Local News 8

 Meanwhile, Nuovo Trasporto Viaggiatori, a private company, launched its Italo trains in 2012, covering 54 cities a day.
 Italy is the only country in the world to have two high-speed train operators.
 It’s also home to the world’s first high-speed freight service, running between Bologna and Maddaloni, in Campania, in just three and a half hours.

-Prices are relatively modest, since rail travel is subsidized — Galietti calls the fares “not much” compared to France, Germany and Switzerland.
+Prices are relatively modest — regional (though not high-speed) rail travel is subsidized — Galietti calls the fares “not much” compared to France, Germany and Switzerland.
 And onboard, the experience is not unlike that of an airline.
 Every passenger must have a reserved seat to board — nobody is allowed to just hop on and hope to find a spot.
 Passengers can pick their seat when buying a ticket, and can accrue points that win them status.
 Both Trenitalia and Italo have lounges at their main stations for top-tier travelers.

 Leading by example